dlalvareza/PywerAPM/README.md

 # PywerAPM
-PywerAPM is an open library to
+PywerAPM is an open library to assess decision making in electrical systems.
+At first, add the paht where is located the data files, for instance sys.path.insert(0,'CASES/05_Challenge_Data/').

 ## 0. Data structure

 ## 1. Data structure